Converting 300 Meters to Feet: A thorough look

 Q: Why are there different conversion factors for meters to feet?

 A: The most common conversion factor, 3.28084, is based on the definition of the meter and the foot.
-However, different approximations are used depending on the required level of accuracy.
-Using 3.28 is sufficient for many purposes, while a more precise factor is needed for higher precision applications.
+Which means using 3.
+On the flip side, different approximations are used depending on the required level of accuracy.
+28 is sufficient for many purposes, while a more precise factor is needed for higher precision applications.

 Q: How can I convert feet back to meters?